GenomicsAotearoa/metagenomics_summer_school/docs/day4/ex16c_OPTIONAL_data_presentation_Ordination.md

 To get started, if you're not already, log back in to NeSI's [Jupyter hub](https://jupyter.nesi.org.nz/hub/login) and open a `Notebook` running the `R 4.0.1` module as the kernel (or, outside the context of this workshop, open `RStudio` with the required packages installed (see the [data presentation intro](https://github.com/GenomicsAotearoa/metagenomics_summer_school/blob/master/materials/day4/ex16a_data_presentation_Intro.md) docs for more information)).

+!!! note "Note"
-*NOTE: You will recognise that the first few steps will follow the same process as the previous exercise on [generating coverage heatmaps](https://github.com/GenomicsAotearoa/metagenomics_summer_school/blob/master/materials/day4/ex16b_data_presentation_Coverage.md).
-In practice, these two workflows can be combined to reduce the repititive aspects.*
+    You will recognise that the first few steps will follow the same process as the previous exercise on [generating coverage heatmaps](https://github.com/GenomicsAotearoa/metagenomics_summer_school/blob/master/materials/day4/ex16b_data_presentation_Coverage.md).
+In practice, these two workflows can be combined to reduce the repititive aspects.

 #### 1.1 Set working directory, load *R* libraries, and import data